 Caro Ryan crams an almighty amount of adventure into her exploring calendar.
 So much so in fact, she documents her exploits through her fantastically informative blog — Lotsafreshair.
 Here Caro shares her most recent snake-riddled trek through Megalong Valley in search of infamous waterfall paradise of Galong Creek…

-I’m lucky enough to be a member of a fantastic bushwalking club that’s been going since 1927 and in that time, hundreds of intrepid adventurous types have been out there, doing and discovering great stuff long before any of us even owned our first backpack.
+I’m lucky enough to be a member of a fantastic bushwalking club that’s been going since 1927.
+In that time, hundreds of intrepid adventurous types have been out there, doing and discovering great stuff long before any of us even owned our first backpack.
 Actually, these hard-core types were out there before backpacks existed, carrying a few belongings in an old pillowcase with straps sewn onto them thrown over their shoulders.
-Can anyone say, ARrrrrrrghhh?
+Can anyone say Arrrrrrrghhh?

-I heard a whisper about a place called Galong Creek/Canyon back in 2008 and since then, I’ve always wanted to go.
-Finally, I got there recently and it was worth the wait!
+I heard a whisper about a place called Galong Creek or Canyon back in 2008 and since then, I’ve always wanted to go.
+Finally, I got there recently and it was well worth the wait!

-As you keep driving down the Megalong Valley Road, you pass the Megalong Valley Tea Rooms, (where you need to check the opening hours and keep your pace up throughout the day on the track to ensure you get back before they close!), pass the Old Ford Reserve camp ground as the road crosses the Coxs River at a ford, before the road changes from bitumen to dirt just after the famous Six Foot Track crosses the road.
+As you keep driving down the Megalong Valley Road you pass the Megalong Valley Tea Rooms (you need to check the opening hours and keep your pace up throughout the day on the track to ensure you get back before they close!), pass the Old Ford Reserve campground as the road crosses the Coxs River at a ford, before the road changes from bitumen to dirt just after the famous Six Foot Track crosses the road.

 But the valley doesn’t finish where the bitumen does.
-The investment of driving this road (OK for 2WD) all the way to the end pays massive dividends in views and adventures, as it’s the main access route for walks in the Coxs River, Megalong Valley and Wild Dog Mts area of the Blue Mountains National Park.
+The investment of driving this road (it’s doable in a 2WD) all the way to the end pays massive dividends in views and adventures, as it’s the main access route for walks in the Coxs River, Megalong Valley and Wild Dog Mountains area of the Blue Mountains National Park.

-If you’ve driven this road before, you’ll be familiar with the Packsaddlers horseriding centre and perhaps the wonderful story of the Carlon family who lived here in the valley for many years.
-Spare a thought (and some spare change) for them as you pass through (leaving all farm gates as you find them) as they need to look after the small section of road that passes through their property, before heading up to park (and even camp) at the Dunphy Camp Ground.
-This is a great spot for car camping with gas BBQ provided and a toilet.
+If you’ve driven this road before, you’ll be familiar with the Packsaddlers Horseriding Centre and perhaps the wonderful story of the Carlon family who lived here in the valley for many years.
+Spare a thought (and some spare change) for them as you pass through (leaving all farm gates as you find them) as they need to look after the small section of road that passes through their property, before heading up to park (and even camp) at the Dunphys Campground.
+This is a great spot for car camping with a gas BBQ provided and a toilet.

-So what was amazing for me during this trip, was that after driving over the ricketty old bridge between Packsaddlers and the campground, I was now going to actually walk some of that creek.
-That’s right, what looks like not a very interesting, weedy, farm creek, is actually Galong Creek — full of hidden mysteries and wonders… and snakes.
+So what was amazing for me during this trip, was that after driving over the rickety old bridge between Packsaddlers and the campground, I was now going to actually walk some of that creek.
+That’s right, what looks like a not-very-interesting, weedy, farm creek, is actually Galong Creek — full of hidden mysteries and wonders… and snakes.
 But more on that later.